one-among-us/data/people/mikaela_khara/page.en.md

     location: Beijing, China
 ---

+> Like a warbling oriole gliding below the blossom...
+>
+> Like a mountain spring purling down a bank...

-> "Immersed in love and being loved..."
+<h3 align = "center">- Immersed in love and being loved -</h3>

 When it comes to the wounds caused by love, Mika must be mentioned.